• Business Business

 For the past year, consumer goods giant Procter & Gamble has been running a fascinating experiment monitoring the homes of 10 American families — but don't worry, no "Black Mirror" or Orwellian vibes here.

 Instead, it's perhaps more up the alley of the TV show "The Real World," if that, as P&G has been trying to gather real-world data on whether it's possible for Americans to thrive using just one quarter of the water most people use every day.
-To test that, the company set up sensors around 10 average American homes to see if small changes with P&G's water-saving products — from dish detergent to shampoos — could help the families reduce their water use without their even noticing.
+To test that, the company set up sensors around 10 average American homes to see if small changes with P&G's water-saving products — from dish soap to laundry detergent — could help the families reduce their water use without their even noticing.
 And maybe even save them time.

 In an exclusive interview with The Cool Down, Frantz Beznik, P&G's head of sustainable innovation, walked us through the company's #ItsOurHome experiment and some of the results.